HomeTraditionalGerman

 If you want to add more gluten free and dairy free recipes to your recipe box, German Potato Salad with Sausage might be a recipe you should try.
 One serving contains 633 calories, 22g of protein, and 41g of fat.
 For $2.18 per serving, this recipe covers 20% of your daily requirements of vitamins and minerals.
 This recipe serves 5.
 From preparation to the plate, this recipe takes approximately 6 hours and 30 minutes.
 It can be enjoyed any time, but it is especially good for The Fourth Of July.
 244 people were impressed by this recipe.
 This recipe is typical of European cuisine.
 It works well as a side dish.
 It is brought to you by Taste of Home.
 A mixture of sauerkraut, onion, condensed cream of potato soup, and a handful of other ingredients are all it takes to make this recipe so flavorful.
 With a spoonacular score of 67%, this dish is solid.
 Try Nutella Banana Pancakes German Style, Frikadellen German Meat Patties, and Frosting For German Chocolate Cake for similar recipes.

-Winning Cranberry Chutney
+Gingered Cranberry Chutney

-Cranberry Muffins is a dairy free breakfast.
-One serving contains 225 calories, 3g of protein, and 13g of fat.
-For 55 cents per serving, this recipe covers 6% of your daily requirements of vitamins and minerals.
-This recipe serves 18.
-2 people have made this recipe and would make it again.
-Head to the store and pick up shortening, ground cinnamon, flour, and a few other things to make it today.
-From preparation to the plate, this recipe takes around 35 minutes.
+Gingered Cranberry Chutney takes about 40 minutes from beginning to end.
+This recipe makes 12 servings with 197 calories, 0g of protein, and 0g of fat each.
+For 55 cents per serving, this recipe covers 3% of your daily requirements of vitamins and minerals.
+1 person were glad they tried this recipe.
+Head to the store and pick up ground cinnamon, red wine vinegar, salt, and a few other things to make it today.
+It works well as a condiment.
+It is a good option if you're following a gluten free, dairy free, lacto ovo vegetarian, and vegan diet.
 It is brought to you by Taste of Home.
-Taking all factors into account, this recipe earns a spoonacular score of 29%, which is rather bad.
-Try German Lemon Cake With Cranberry Aka Cranberry Zitronenkuchen, Banana Cranberry Muffins, and Whole Wheat Cranberry Pear Muffins for similar recipes.
+Taking all factors into account, this recipe earns a spoonacular score of 27%, which is not so excellent.
+If you like this recipe, you might also like recipes such as Gingered Roast Beef, German Lemon Cake With Cranberry Aka Cranberry Zitronenkuchen, and tomato chutney recipe.

 Videos for Making Different Christmas German Style Dishes